 Website maintenance is often confused with website updates, such as making text or design changes.
-Maintenance however deals with the technical aspects of a website such as updating plugins, themes, and core site files.
+Website Care however deals with the technical aspects of a website such as updating plugins, themes, and core site files.

 Many companies opt out of site maintenance plans figuring they’ll make the updates themselves.
 The reality is, they don’t.
 This may be due to lack of know-how, a misunderstanding of the importance of keeping the site up-to-date, lack of time, or a fear that something may break after running an update.

 While they are all good reasons for an inexperienced user to not perform updates, not doing so can lead to a site being hacked or your site going offline.

 How much is your website worth to your business, and what would it cost to rebuild?
 Adding up the costs involved for initial site design, hours spent creating content, sourcing images and time spent updating your site since it’s been live, will give you a good idea of the value of your site.

 Having a backup of your website is insurance that your site can be quickly restored should a web disaster strike.
 While your host may keep daily site backups, they do not guarantee them.
 It’s up to the site owner to ensure they have a copy of their website stored off site.

 Often businesses don’t notice their site is down until they have problems receiving email, or someone calls to inform them of the site outage.

 If your site is regularly monitored, your web master will be alerted as soon as the site goes down, allowing them to easily narrow down what caused the outage and quickly resolve the issue.